ammar/regexp_parser/README.md

 ## Testing
 To run the tests simply run rake from the root directory, as 'test' is the default task.

-It generates the scanner's code from the ragel source files and runs all the tests, thus it requires ragel to be installed.
+It generates the scanner's code from the Ragel source files and runs all the tests, thus it requires Ragel to be installed.

-The tests use ruby's test/unit.
+The tests use Ruby's test/unit.
 They can also be run with:

 ```
 bin/test